-Just like earthworms, insects also belong to the family of arthropods.
-And, just like earthworms, many insects are involved in the rearrangement, mixing and aeration of soil.
+Just like earthworms, many insects are involved in the rearrangement, mixing and aeration of soil.
 This promotes the “breathing ability” of soil and root formation of plants.
 By decomposing organic substances, insects also directly contribute to humus formation and soil fertility.

 Clothes: Insects are essential for textile production.